 When a merchant service provider uses a bundled pricing model, it means that the interchange fees and processor markup rates are bundled together into a flat rate that is applied to each transaction.
 This pricing model can be tricky to deconstruct.
 If you need assistance with breaking down your rates and fees, Pluss offers a free rate analysis service at no charge to current and prospective customers to break down and better understand your rate.

 Pass-through pricing (also known as Interchange-plus pricing) means that the interchange fees are passed to the business at cost without markup.
 It’s more transparent than bundled pricing and allows for interchange rate optimization.
 With pass-through pricing, the interchange rate fluctuates based on the security of the transaction.
 Bundled pricing does not fluctuate, which means that you could be paying a higher rate on certain transactions than someone who utilizes pass-through pricing.

 Pass-through pricing is appealing because of its transparent structure, however, there is one pitfall to be aware of and it’s all in the details.
 Some pass-through pricing offers low markup rates but has junk fees added on each month.
 A low markup rate with a high amount of junk fees will have an influence on your business’ effective processing rate (or total cost of acceptance), which is a culmination of all rates and fees.
-A low markup rate with a high effective processing rate is a huge red flag.
+A low markup rate with a highly effective processing rate is a huge red flag.
 Additional ‘junk’ fees are just as important to consider as the rate itself — they can add up quickly and have a large impact on the effective processing rate.